vwrideout/soccer694/README.md

 After table created you can use sqlContext.sql(<SQL STATEMENT>) to query Players table using SQL commands, which returns query results as Spark DataFrame (see table_query notebook for example).

+When running on cluster, be sure to swap out comments on final_table_setup.py to get csv's from s3.

 Players Table Schema: